T-parrish/100daysofcode/r1-log.md

 ### R1D4
 Spent an afternoon poking and prodding this vanilla #React card slider component.
 So far, not having any luck with animating on state change.
 Maybe this is the wrong way to approach it, tips anybody? 🙏 #100daysofcode

+### R1D5
+Ran into some issues with ReactCSSTransitionGroup today... finally realized I'd installed the wrong library (CSSTransitionGroup) for the syntax I was using 😅 After that, got things to animate nicely... but only in one direction 😑 #SmallWins #100DaysOfCode